 - 1. The supervisor and student must sign a course enrolment/registration form indicating a specific topic and the faculty member's consent to act as a supervisor for the independent study. - 2.
-Submit the completed form to the SKHS Undergraduate Office preferably before registration opens in the summer.
-Completed forms may be submitted any time prior to the add/drop deadline for the respective term (see section on 'important dates' below). - Please note that all relevant sections of the form must be completed including Term Registered and Ethics (see section 'q' in Step 4 below).
+Submit the completed form to the SKHS Undergraduate Office (skhs.ugassist@queensu.ca, c.c.: watering@queensu.ca) preferably before registration opens in the summer.
+Completed forms may be submitted any time prior to the add/drop deadline for the respective term (see section on 'important dates' below).

+Please note that all relevant sections of the form must be completed including Term Registered and Ethics (see section 'g' in Step 4 below).